Skip to main content

 We, human beings are expendable, replaceable and inherently perishable.
 Yet, we act tough and surround ourselves with hubris for the short while we are here.
 We feed our fragile egos at every turn and one day when life smacks us we complain that it's cruel.
 The truth is that we are just fortunate to have a lot of things that we take for granted.
 There are no guarantees in life, nobody knows how much time is left in the bank so you have to be grateful for whatever you get.

-Those are my takeaways from the last year.
-What are yours?
+This was my takeaway from the last year.
+What was yours?
 Leave a comment.

 Until Next Time,